High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

-# Dataset-1-quad-PCB-shock-loading
+# Dataset-1-Quad-PCB-Shock-Loading

 This dataset contains the measured acceleration data for an electronics unit under shock test.
 Figure 1 shows the electronics unit which consists of four circuit boards with high-g Meggitt 72 accelerometers mounted on each.
-These high-g accelerometers are able to accurately measure accelerations of 120,000 gn or 120 kgn, where 1 gn = 9.81 m/s2 = 32.2 ft/s2.
+These high-g accelerometers are able to accurately measure accelerations of 120,000 g<sup>n</sup> or 120 kg<sup>n</sup>, where 1 g<sup>n</sup> = 9.81 m/s2 = 32.2 ft/s2.
 The electronics are potted in the canister with potting material to secure all parts in place.